Castlewood Treatment Centers

-During her career, Tammy has served in a wide range of positions to include outpatient nutrition services director for general and eating disorder-specific nutrition clients, nutrition director for an intensive outpatient program in Miami, Florida, adjunct professor at Florida International University and the University of Alabama in Huntsville, business owner of a private practice specializing in eating disorders, media representative for Alabama Dietetic Association, and national speaker on nutrition for eating disorders.
-After serving on the iaedp Certification Committee for four years, she stepped into the Director role in 2013 and her proudest achievement is the Commission on Dietetic Registration’s approval of the CEDRD Certification for all RDs in the field of eating disorders in June, 2015.
-Tammy joins Castlewood as National Coordinator for Educational Outreach and Development and looks forward to partnering with the Castlewood treatment team to showcase the unique, individualized nutrition care provided by our programs and provide innovative nutrition-based educational opportunities for practicing clinicians who are dedicated to the healing and recovery of clients struggling with eating disorders.
+During her career, Tammy has served in a wide range of positions to include outpatient nutrition services director for general and eating disorder-specific nutrition clients, nutrition director for an intensive outpatient program in Miami, Florida, adjunct professor at Florida International University and the University of Alabama in Huntsville, and business owner of both a group and private practice specializing in eating disorders.
+She is committed to mentoring dietitians who want to specialize in eating disorders and advocating for equality in treatment, serving as media representative for and President of the Alabama Dietetic Association, founding Chair of the Nutrition and Dietetics Advisory Board for Auburn University, and national speaker on nutrition therapy for eating disorders.
+After serving on the iaedp Certification Committee for four years, she stepped into the Director role in 2013, and one of her proudest achievements is the Commission on Dietetic Registration’s approval of the CEDRD Certification for all RDs in the field of eating disorders in June, 2015.
+Tammy joined Castlewood in November 2015 as National Coordinator for Nutrition Education, partnering with the Castlewood team to showcase our evidence-based, cutting-edge nutrition program and provide innovative nutrition education opportunities for practicing clinicians who are dedicated to eating disorder recovery..

 Jim Gerber, Ph.D- Dr. Jim Gerber is a Licensed Professional Counselor with more than 20 years of experience working with adults and adolescents in a variety of clinical areas.
 He has been at Castlewood since 2003 and is currently the Clinical Director for all St. Louis based Castlewood Treatment Centers.
 As Clinical Director, he is responsible for maintaining and developing Castlewood’s high quality of clinical work, as well as supervising the nationally recognized treatment team.
 In addition, he will continue to provide individual and group therapy to clients and follow the progress of all clients undergoing treatment at the St. Louis facilities.
 Dr. Gerber received his PhD in counseling and family therapy from St. Louis University and completed his Master’s degree in art therapy and counseling at Southern Illinois University-Edwardsville.
 Dr. Gerber understands the complexities of eating disorders and has lectured across the country on a variety of topics related to the disease.
 He is a member of the International Association of Eating Disorder Professionals.